How much magnesium in milk, dairy & vegan milks?

 Whole grains have decent amounts of magnesium as well.
 Refined grains contain negligible amounts of magnesium, though.
 The removal of the nutrient-rich germ and bran substantially decreases the magnesium content of the grain.

 In addition, tap, mineral, and bottled water can be good sources of magnesium.
-But the amount of magnesium in water significantly varies.
+However, the amount of magnesium in water significantly varies.
 It ranges from 1 mg per liter to more than 120 mg per liter!

-Certainly, following a well-balanced, plant-based diet can provide more than enough magnesium.
 However, dietary surveys in the United States consistently show that many people consume less than the recommended daily intake of magnesium.

 You can boost your daily magnesium intake with dietary supplements.
 You can find a wide variety of magnesium supplements on iHerb.